Monday, December 13, 2010

 Before you roll out the dough, you need to let the dough chill for a couple hours.
 Before I put my dough in the fridge, I like to split it up, flatten it on a piece of plastic wrap, wrap it up, and stick it the fridge.
 This makes rolling out the chilled dough a little easier because it's ready to go.

 Once your dough has chilled, roll it out on a floured countertop until it's about 1/4 inch thick.
-Cut into desired shapes.
-While you're doing this, you should also be preheating your oven to 350 degrees.

 On a lined or greased baking sheet, bake the cookies for 10-12 minutes.
 It can be a little tricky to tell when they're done (wait until they're golden brown?).
 Just mess up one of the uglier cut-outs to test for doneness.

-Let the cookies cool and then decorate with frosting, candy, and/or sprinkles.
+Or just eat them sans frosting (sometimes they don't last long enough to get frosted -- my family eats them so quickly!)
 Serve to your family and friends and bask in the deliciousness that is homemade gingerbread.
 Just one of the reasons I love December.
-Now if only we could get some snow here...

 {Note: A couple years ago, my mom and I thought it would be fun to use the gingerbread cookies as decorations around the house.
 When we did that, we added a couple extra cups of flour to the dough.
 The extra dough makes the cookies really hard but suitable for using as decor.
 When we cut out the cookies, we put a little hole in the top with a skewer so we could hang them once they were baked.
 We frosted them like we usually do, looped some ribbon through the holes at the top (we also used fishing line on some of them, too).
 My gingerbread snowflakes looked great on my tree.
 Talk about cheap homemade decorations!}

-9 comments:
+53 comments:

 Heather Dixon said...